AdamKobus/compose-navigation/docs/tutorial/03_navigation_basics.md

 1. This is a util from Compose Navigation library.
 Its purpose is to queue offered actions and intents for further processing.

-Now just launch the app and see the effect for yourself.
-You should be able to launch `ImageScreen` and `ListScren` by clicking the buttons.
+Now you should be able to launch `ImageScreen` and `ListScren` by clicking the buttons.

 One thing you might've noticed is that double clicking the "Show me an image!" button opens the `ImageScreen` twice.